juliocastellanos-io/lifesciences-boost/src/pages/showcase/IBP-CrossTab.md

 ### Storing the information

-The breeder will have the option to have all the information sent to their email for future reference.
-Additionally, the crosses will also be saved in the CrossTab application to allow a rapid refill of the requeriments in case subtle changes need to be made to the cross to obtain different results and compare between them.
+<p style="text-align:justify;">The breeder will have the option to have all the information sent to their email for future reference.
+Additionally, the crosses will also be saved in the CrossTab application to allow a rapid refill of the requeriments in case subtle changes need to be made to the cross to obtain different results and compare between them.</p>